chrismatrakos/interview-question/README.md

   npm test
 ```
 This should run all unit test in test folder and should see
-the description and resul of each unit test in teh terminal.
+the description and result of each unit test in the terminal.

 ### Example:
 ```
 C:\Users\testuser2\Documents\simple_rest_api\interview-question>npm test

 > rest-api@1.0.0 test C:\Users\testuser2\Documents\simple_rest_api\interview-question
 > mocha

+[simple_rest_api] http server listening at port 8080

+  /GET data
+get all
+    ✔ it should GET all the data

+  /GET data
+get query attribute: priority, value: high
+    ✔ it should GET data with priority high

+  /GET data
+get query attribute: status, value: pending
+    ✔ it should GET data with status pending

   Test data contain all attributes
     ✔ contains attributes